kazemiai/Mocha-Chai-Sinon-Test/README.md

 ### 3. Write the unit tests!

 We will keep our unit tests organized away from our application code.
 Create a new folder named `test` in the `src` folder.
 We will write tests for our User repository, controller, and service.

-We are not testing our model, so a user entity will be stubbed out using `faker` and any model methods will be stubbed out using  `sinon`.
+Note: We are not testing our model, so entities are stubbed out using `faker` and Model methods are stubbed out using `sinon`.
+The `describe()` and `it()` methods come from `mocha`'s behavior-driven development (BDD) interface while the `expect()` method comes from the `chai` library and is used to write the actual assertions of these unit test cases for the UserRepository's `create()`  and `getUser()` methods.

 #### `user.repository.test.js`
 ```